-The calculation of a Thermal Mass Parameter (TMP) will become a mandatory part of SAP assessments very soon.
+The calculation of a Thermal Mass Parameter became a mandatory part of SAP assessments in 2022.

-With the upcoming changes to Part L of the Building Regulations and the release of SAP 10, the way we assess dwellings is going to change.
-Calculating TMP, rather than selecting from a limited set of defaults, is a significant change.
-So, what is TMP and how can it benefit our clients?
+The changes to Part L of the Building Regulations and the release of SAP 10 has changed the way we assess dwellings in the UK.
+Calculating Thermal Mass Parameter (TMP), rather than selecting from a limited set of defaults, is a significant change.
+So, what is TMP and how will it affect new build design?

 What is Thermal Mass Parameter?

 Thermal Mass is an attribute of the mass of the building which enables that building to store heat.
 Thermal Mass Parameter is a reference to the total thermal mass of the building based on its construction.
 For some design and building methods, like Passivhaus, thermal mass is a fundamental principle in delivering energy performance.

 As the UK moves towards reducing its Carbon emissions, TMP plays an important role in SAP Calculations, as these are used to model energy performance in the UK building regulations.
 Currently, SAP Assessors can choose an indicative value for a building based on its construction; Low, Medium or High.
 But what does this tell us?
 Not much!